FazlOmar9/benk/README.md

 # benk
 We are making a bank website mockup.
 Other details will be added soon.
+Hi this is Fazl.